The Good / You will walk away from the sales page with an idea of what to avoid in the future.

 In this day and age social proof is an important way for people to tell if a product is good or not, so these fake testimonials are really just trying to abuse that.

-What Is Secure Job Placement?
+Is Secure Job Position a Scam?

 Well, the general idea behind it is link posting.
 This is where you add a link to somewhere on the internet and people click the link and you magically make money!

 The sales letter pitches it to you as if there are multinational companies begging people to post links for them.